ysinnema/CNProject_13/README.md

 In the source code a couple of external libraries were used.
 In order to run the messaging application correctly the following libraries are necessary.
-The provided commands should be ran in the terminal.
+The provided commands should be run in the terminal.

 - rsa